cherubicXN/hawp/readme.md

 ```

 ## Training & Testing
-- Finished it in this week
+- I will finish it in this week
 ## Citations
 If you find our work useful in your research, please consider citing:
 ```